blnknlights/blnknlights.github.io/docs/source/htb/machines/medium/logging/logging.md

 can compromise a user who is part of this group, they have a "legal" way to talk to the DCOM components needed to start the exploit.

-2. The "Sceduler" and "Task" Triggers
+2. The "Scheduler" and "Task" Triggers
 Many "Potato" exploits (like JuicyPotatoNG or PrintPotato) rely on triggering a system service to authenticate against a fake listener.
 Performance Log Users have the permissions to start/stop certain performance counters and diagnostic logs.
 These